Happy Mother’s Day, Moms!

 In light of Mother’s Day, I thought I’d take a pretty conservative approach to thinking through the topic of God as Mother.

-I know it sounds odd (and to some reading this, the opposite of conservative), but I recently read up on 14th century anchoress, Julian of Norwich’s work on Jesus as Mother…and it was so incredibly moving, I felt like I had an almost second “salvation experience.”
+I know it sounds odd (and to some reading this, the opposite of conservative), but I recently read up on 14th century anchoress, Julian of Norwich’s work on Jesus as Mother…and it was so incredibly moving, I found myself sitting on my couch, weeping in gratitude.
 Here’s why:

 It never stuck, though.
 Father just wasn’t a name I used for God.
 But, despite my not referring to God as Father, I never once thought of referring to him in motherly terms, either.
 Because, well, thinking of God as Mother can be rather awkward.